Joshua Katz: Academic career

 Katz joined the faculty of Princeton University as a classics lecturer in 1998 and, by 2006, had received tenure as an associate professor.
 From September 2002 to August 2003, Katz was a member of the School of Historical Studies at the Institute for Advanced Study.
 In 2008, he became full professor at Princeton.
 He has since held visiting professorships at the École Pratique des Hautes Études, Université Paris Diderot, and the University of Berlin.

 Katz became a popular undergraduate teacher at Princeton and was awarded the President's Award for Distinguished Teaching in 2003, the Phi Beta Kappa Teaching Award in 2008, and the Sophie and L. Edward Cotsen Faculty Fellowship.
 He was praised by the university for “the care he takes with students in and out of the classroom” and was recognized as one of four faculty members for outstanding teaching in 2003, with a class of his making The Daily Beasts list of "hottest college courses" in 2011.
 Katz was president of Princeton's Phi Beta Kappa society for two terms, department representative for the classics from 2003 to 2005, a member of the Faculty-Student Committee on Discipline, and director of the Behrman Undergraduate Society of Fellows, which he founded in 2009.

 Katz chaired the selection committee of the Barry Scholarship at the University of Oxford.
 As of 2023, the chair is Christian Sahner.
 When plans for the University of Austin were announced in 2021, he joined its board of advisors.
 He is also a senior fellow at the American Enterprise Institute.

 Political controversy and sexual misconduct investigations

 Katz was investigated by Princeton twice, stemming from a relationship he had with a student around 2005.
 Before the second investigation, he wrote a controversial opinion piece about race on campus, near the peak of the 2020 George Floyd protests.
 The second investigation over his student relationship, which led to his termination, created its own controversy over possible free speech suppression, since it came on the heels of Katz's previous controversy.

 First investigation

 A Princeton University investigation in 2018 found that during the mid-2000s, Katz had engaged in a multi-year consensual relationship with a female undergraduate student in the classics department in violation of university policy on faculty-student relationships.
 The investigation resulted in Katz taking a year of unpaid leave as a suspension.
 It was not made public until 2021.

 July 2020 essay

-Throughout 2020–2021, Katz wrote essays in The Wall Street Journal, The Spectator, Quillette, and National Review, among others, criticizing political correctness.
-On July 8, 2020, Katz wrote an essay in Quillette opposing faculty recommendations to address racist aspects of Princeton's history.
-He also criticized a former Princeton student group, the Black Justice League (BJL), describing it as "a small local terrorist organization that made life miserable for many (including the many black students) who did not agree with its members’ demands".